lmarkely/enron_fraud/README.md

 Enron was one of the largest companies in the US.
 It went into bankruptcy due to corporate fraud.
 A significant amount of Enron data (emails and financial data) were entered into public record as a result of Federal investigation.
-This project aims to build machine learning algorithm to identify Enron employees who may have committed fraud based on the public Enron financial and email dataset.
+This project aims to build a classifier that can predict Enron employees involved fraud based on the public Enron financial and email dataset.
 More details about Enron scandal can be found on [Wikipedia](https://en.wikipedia.org/wiki/Enron_scandal).